CongNguyenGitHub/Traffic-Fine-Chatbot/README.md

 6. **Access the Web App**
    Open `http://127.0.0.1:5000/` in your browser.

-## Deployment (CI/CD Pipeline)
-This project is designed for seamless deployment with **CI/CD** tools:
-- GitHub Actions for automated testing and deployment.
-- Future deployment on **Azure Databricks**.
-- Docker support for containerized deployment.

 ## Future Improvements
 - **Expand AI Capabilities**: Improve chatbot reasoning using fine-tuned LLM models.